onderk-motion/After-Effects-Scripts/README.md

 Hi, I'm Onder and I'm a Freelance Sr. Motion Designer and Content creator.
 I create scripts for my projects and you can use or customize them for your needs.

+## Pseudo Parent
+Control parent-child relationships with keyframes instead of traditional parenting.
+Enable and disable parenting at specific times in your timeline with Easy Ease keyframes automatically applied.

 ## Set Viewer Resolution
 Quickly set the viewer resolution (Full, Half, Third, Quarter) for the active comp, selected comps, or all compositions in your project.